mike-lischke/antlr4-c3/readme.md

 ![token position](images/token-position.png)

 Each vertical line corresponds to a possible caret position.
 The first 3 lines clearly belong to token index 0, but the next line is no longer that clear.
 At that position we already are on token index 1 while visually the caret still belongs to index 0, because it could be that we are just at the end of a word and want to add more letters to it and hence have to provide candidates for that word.
 However, for token position 5 the situation is different.
 After the equal sign there are no possible further characters that could belong to it, so in this case position 5 really means 5.
 Similarly, token position 7 visually belongs to 6, while 8 is really 8.
-That means in order to find the correct candidates you have to change the token index based on the type of the token that immediately preceeds the caret token.
+That means in order to find the correct candidates you have to change the token index based on the type of the token that immediately precedes the caret token.

 Things get really tricky however, when your grammar never stores whitespaces (i.e. when using the `skip` lexer action).
 In that case you won't get token indexes for whitespaces, as demonstrated in the second index line in the image.
 In such a scenario you cannot even tell (e.g. for token position 1) whether you still have to complete the `var` keyword or want candidates for the `a`.
 Also the position between the two whitespaces is unclear, since you have no token index for that and have to use other indicators to decide if that position should go to index 3 (`b`) or 4 (`+`).
 Given these problems it is probably better not to use the `skip` action for your whitespace rule, but simply put whitespaces on a hidden channel instead.